aptabase/aptabase-com/src/pages/blog/complete-guide-tauri-log.md

 If you're interested on gettings insights on how your users are using your app, you might want to check out [Aptabase](https://aptabase.com), a privacy-first analytics platform that respects your users' privacy.

+I hope this post was helpful.
+If you have any questions or suggestions, feel free to reach out to me on [Twitter](https://twitter.com/goenning), I'd love to hear from you!

 See you on the next article 👋